lianneb10/ACNH-Villager-Tracker/README.md

 # ACNH-Villager-Tracker

 # 🍃 ACNH Villager Tracker
-PERN full-stack app (PostgreSQL, Express, React, Node) app with a React frontend, planned to be deployed to Heroku.
+MERN full-stack app (Mongoose, Express, React, Node) app with a React frontend, planned to be deployed to Heroku.

 ## 📄 Table of contents
 * ACNH Villager Tracker